Gardening offers fantastic benefits for your bone health and state of mind. (I went over those in part one of our gardening and bone health series.)

 The good news is there are simple ways to work around these challenges.
-Which is why this part of our mini-series covers six tips to help you enjoy gardening safely and without fear.
+In this part of my gardening mini-series, I’m going to cover six tips to help you get out and enjoy gardening safely today… without fear!

 Be Savvy With Your Garden Equipment and Tools

 As you get older, things like bending over or kneeling can cause pain.
 It can also be tricky to get back up again without aggravating your joints.

 But there are adjustments you can make in your garden to reduce the need for these movements!
 There are also special tools designed to make gardening easier and safer.

 Make Your Garden Friendly for Low Bone Density

 In terms of adjustments to your garden itself, the first thing you’ll want to consider is using raised beds (also known as garden boxes).
 Raised beds are simply boxes or “beds” of any shape that contain soil.
 These beds have many advantages including better drainage, keeping out pests, and preventing soil compaction.

 But most importantly for our purposes, raised beds can reduce back strain.
 Because the soil level is raised, you don’t have to bend over as far to tend your plants.
 And, if the beds are well made, you can even sit on the edge of the box as you garden!

 Also, consider the placement and shape of your garden boxes.
 By creating one row of narrow boxes, you’ll further reduce the need to lean over.
 You’ll be able to water all the plants in a box from a simple standing position.